 These are the best Cinnamon Buns you'll ever make!
 They are soft, fluffy, and have the best gooey caramel sauce in the bottom of the pan.
 They're easy to make ahead and freezer friendly!

-Dissolve yeast in warm water and set aside for 5-10 minutes until frothy.
+Dissolve the yeast in the water and set aside for 5 to 10 minutes, until frothy.

-In a medium bowl, combine milk, butter, sugar, and salt and microwave on high for 45 seconds.
-Whisk until butter is melted.
+In a medium bowl, combine the milk, butter, sugar, and salt and microwave on high for 45 seconds.
+Whisk until the butter is melted.
 Set aside until it is lukewarm in temperature.

-In the bowl of a stand mixer (or you can mix and knead by hand), combine milk mixture and yeast mixture.
-Stir in egg (be sure it is not cold!).
+In the bowl of a stand mixer (or you can mix and knead by hand), combine the milk mixture and yeast mixture.
+Stir in the egg.

 With the mixer on low speed and the dough hook on, gradually add in just enough flour so that a soft dough ball forms.
-It should be soft and slightly tacky, but not sticky.
+(It should slightly tacky, but not sticky.)

-Drizzle some oil over a large glass bowl.
-Place dough ball in bowl, and turn so that the dough is lightly coated in oil.
+Drizzle some oil in a large bowl.
+Place the dough ball in the bowl, and turn so that the dough is lightly coated in oil.
 Cover with plastic wrap and a towel if desired.
-Let sit in a warm, draft-free place for 1.5 hours or until doubled in size (the inside of the microwave or the oven with the light on are great options!)
+Let sit in a warm, draft-free place for 1½ hours, or until doubled in size.
+(The inside of the microwave or the oven with the light on are great options!)

 Just before your dough is ready to roll, make the sauce.

-In a medium saucepan, combine cream, corn syrup, sugar and butter.
-Heat over medium-high heat until it comes to a boil.
-Reduce heat slightly and simmer for 2-3 minutes.
+In a medium saucepan, combine the cream, corn syrup, brown sugar, and butter.
+Heat over medium-high heat, until it comes to a boil.
+Reduce the heat slightly and simmer for 2 to 3 minutes, stirring constantly.

-Lightly grease a 9x13" pan and pour prepared sauce into the bottom.
+Spray a 9×13″ pan with nonstick spray and pour the sauce into the bottom.
 Set aside.

 Cinnamon Bun Filling

-Spread butter over the dough and sprinkle evenly with brown sugar and cinnamon
+Spread the butter over the dough and sprinkle it evenly with the brown sugar and cinnamon.

-Roll the rectangle up tightly, starting at the short end.
+Roll the rectangle up tightly, starting at the long end.
 Pinch the dough together to form a seam at the end.

-Trim the ends and slice log in half.
+Trim the ends and slice the roll in half.
 Slice each half in half, so you have 4 equal pieces.
 Cut each piece into 3 equal sections so you have 12 buns.
-Place in prepared pan on top of sauce.
+Place in the prepared pan on top of the sauce.

-Cover the pan with a clean kitchen towel or piece of plastic wrap, and allow to rise in a warm, draft-free place until doubled in size, about 1 hour.
+Cover the pan with a clean kitchen towel or piece of plastic wrap and allow to rise in a warm, draft-free place, until doubled, about 1 hour.

-Bake at 350 degrees F for 23-27 minutes, until light golden brown on top and bubbling at the edges.
+Bake at 350°F for 22 to 26 minutes, until light golden brown on top.

 Cream Cheese Frosting